lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >
-          Benefit from the expertise of a knowledgeable English-speaking guide throughout your
+          Immerse yourself in the **authentic and traditional countryside lifestyle** of local

-          ecotour.
-Enjoy the unique opportunity to meet and **interact with passionate
+          villagers.
+Observe and learn about their time-honored farming and pasturing practices, gaining

-          conservation professionals**, learning firsthand about their crucial
+          a deeper appreciation for their intimate connection to the land and the rhythms

-          on-the-ground work in this region.
+          of nature in rural Yunnan.
         image:
           type: ImageBlock
-          url: /images/LJ-icon10a.jpg
+          url: /images/LJ-icon11.jpg
           altText: Placeholder text
           elementId: ''
           styles: